sraashis/easytorch/README.md

 ````

-* Method new_meter() returns ETMeter that takes any implementation of easytorch.meter.ETMetrics. (examples):
+* Method new_meter() returns ETMeter that takes any implementation of easytorch.meter.ETMetrics.
+Provided ones:
     * easytorch.metrics.Prf1a() for binary classification that computes accuracy,f1,precision,recall, overlap/IOU.
     * easytorch.metrics.ConfusionMatrix(num_classes=...) for multiclass classification that also computes global
       accuracy,f1,precision,recall.
     * easytorch.metrics.AUCROCMetrics for binary ROC-AUC score.

-#### 2. Use custom dataset as below, or pytorch based Datasets class as in MNIST example above.

-Define specification for your datasets:
+#### 2. Define specification for your datasets:

 ```python